 - Lamp shade wire rings – the same size for the top as for the bottom

 - Scissors.
 Or if you have them, a rotary cutter & mat

 - Binder clips

 Update: Since so many people were searching for the components used to make their own drum lampshade, I’ve created DIY lampshade kits!
 They are now available in the I like the lamp Shop.
 These kits contain all you need to create your own lampshade: pre-cut styrene, lampshade rings, clips, lampshade glue, and a wooden molding wand.
-Check it out and save yourself the hassle of sourcing all the pieces separately!Shop lamp-making kits

 - Iron your fabric thoroughly to ensure there are no creases in the final product.